SLongofono/HackIllinois/README.md

 *paragraph.py* - This script generates a populated paragraph template, using a template argument and lists of filler words.
 It may be used as is (see instructions), or called as a part of the flask app

 *push2html.py* - This automates the content generation by calling the paragraph.py script with appropriate templates, catching the returned strings, and injecting them into the target.html code.
-Note that the use of a unique string is used to make sure sed behaves well - do not use it without first adding such a string to the template1.html or template2.html files.
+Note that the use of a unique terget string is used to make sure sed behaves well - do not use it without first adding such a string to the template1.html or template2.html files.

 *quote1.txt* - This is a quote paragraph template for use with the paragraph.py script